mbabynames search ✿

 West Archer

-"noble and strong" (West) meets "bowman" (Archer).
+"from the west" (West) meets "bowman" (Archer).
 The combination reads as complete.
 Neither name overshadows the other.
 West ends firm; Archer opens soft.
 The contrast makes the transition feel natural.

 West August